devanshiagarwal1034/Airflow-Data-Pipeline-S3-Snowflake-DBT/README.md

 Connection Type: Snowflake
 Fill in details for schema, database, warehouse, account ID, login, and password.

 for Email Setup -
-I have added all the required smtp configuration in airflow.cfg ,  go to the  smtp section of airflow.cfg, wrtie your email id , for password , you need to genrate the app password for airflow if your using gmail , then go to the manage your google account , then search app passwords, give the app name as airflow and create the password . add that password in the airflow.cfg.
+I’ve configured the necessary SMTP settings in the airflow.cfg file.
+To set it up, go to the SMTP section of the file and enter your email ID.
+For the password, if you're using Gmail, you’ll need to generate an app password.
+To do this, go to "Manage your Google account," search for "App passwords," set the app name as "Airflow," and create the password.
+Then, add this generated password into the airflow.cfg file.

 operators_sensors_s3_snowflake_dag
 This DAG demonstrates a real-world use case by orchestrating data transfer from AWS S3 to Snowflake.
 It leverages advanced Airflow concepts like sensors, operators, and email notifications.